mochacinno-dev/Graphica/docs/index.md

 ## Philosophy

-Graphica was designed with one goal: **make GUI development as simple as possible**.
+CocoaGUI was designed with one goal: **make GUI development as simple as possible**.